jyrkioraskari/LBD_OBJ_Exporter/README.md

 ## Use

-1. Click **Open Turtle** and select an `.ttl` file.
+1. Click **Open Turtle** and select a `.ttl` file.
 2. Edit the example SPARQL query if needed.
 3. Click **Run Query**.
-4. Inspect the shaded 3D OBJ preview in the right side of the result area.
+4. Inspect the shaded 3D OBJ preview on the right side of the result area.
 5. Click **Export Merged OBJ** and choose the output `.obj` file.

-All OBJ fragments in the query results are merged into one file and face indices are adjusted.
+All OBJ fragments in the query results are merged into one file, and face indices are adjusted.
 Duplicate geometry rows for the same element are skipped, which is useful when a query returns one row per RDF type.

 The preview is rendered with PyVista/VTK through a Qt widget.
 It uses a slightly transparent two-sided material and disables mesh-edge display.
-If the query result has a `kd` binding from `<https://lbd.org/#asMTL_kd>`, that diffuse color is used for the element.
+If the query result has a `kd` binding from `<https://lbd.org/#asMTL_kd>`, that diffuse colour is used for the element.
 The default query accepts the color from either the geometry node or the element node.
 Missing or invalid colors fall back to the default material.

 Viewer actions: